John Sirica: Career

 Sirica fought as a boxer in Washington and Miami in the 1920s and 1930s.
-He was torn between a career as a fighter and the career in law that he followed after earning a law degree and passing the bar.
+He was torn between a career as a boxer and the career in law that he followed after earning a law degree and passing the bar.
 Boxing champion Jack Dempsey became a close friend.
 Sirica was in private practice of law in Washington, D.C. from 1926 to 1930.
-He was an Assistant United States Attorney for the District of Columbia from 1930 to 1934, and subsequently returned to private practice from 1934 to 1957.
+He was an Assistant United States Attorney for the District of Columbia from 1930 to 1934, and returned to private practice from 1934 to 1957.
 He also served as general counsel to the House Select Committee to Investigate the Federal Communications Commission in 1944; his appointment was opposed by the two Republican members of the committee.
-However, Sirica resigned in protest over the committee's handling of the WMCA radio scandal that year, and re-entered private practice.
+Sirica resigned in protest over how the committee dealt with the WMCA radio scandal that year and re-entered private practice.
 In 1947, he joined the law firm of Hogan and Hartson in Washington, D.C. (now called Hogan Lovells).

 Federal judicial service

 Sirica was nominated by President Dwight D. Eisenhower on February 25, 1957, to a seat on the United States District Court for the District of Columbia vacated by Judge Henry Albert Schweinhaut.
 He was confirmed by the United States Senate on March 26, 1957, and received his commission on March 28, 1957.
 He served as Chief Judge and a member of the Judicial Conference of the United States from 1971 to 1974.
 He assumed senior status on October 31, 1977.
-His service terminated on August 14, 1992, due to his death.
+His service terminated on his death on August 14, 1992.

 Notably, he ruled the law banning Navy women from ships to be unconstitutional in the case Owens v.
 Brown.

 Watergate

-Sirica rose to national prominence when he ordered President Richard Nixon to turn over his recordings of White House conversations.
+Sirica rose to national prominence when he ordered President Richard Nixon to surrender his recordings of White House conversations to Federal prosecutors.
 Sirica's involvement in the case began when he presided over the trial of the Watergate burglars.
 He did not believe the claim that they had acted alone, and through the use of provisional sentencing strongly encouraged them to give information about higher-ups before final sentencing.
 Under provisional sentencing, judges could give defendants a few months to ponder their sentence before it became final.
 One defendant, James W. McCord Jr., wrote a letter describing a broader scheme of involvement by people in the Nixon administration.

 Judicial demeanor

 Experienced as a trial lawyer, Sirica was known for his "no-nonsense" demeanor on the bench.
 His critics said he lacked understanding of people and compassion, that he was guilty of careless legal errors, that he had a misguided view of the purposes of judicial power.
-Most of all, they attacked him for his handling of the Watergate trial.
+Most of all, they attacked him for his conduct of the Watergate trial.
 He was nicknamed "Maximum John" for giving defendants the maximum sentence that guidelines allowed.